Reasonable and Customary Clause in Health Insurance | PolicyX

 To avoid this situation from arising, consider the following factors:

-• In case of a planned hospitalisation for any surgery or medical treatment, cross-check the average pricing.
-For related expenses, depending on the category of room you select, the hospital provides you with an estimate that you can cross-check with similar-level hospitals.
+• In case of planned hospitalization for any surgery or medical treatment, cross-verify the average pricing.
+For related expenses, depending on the room category you select, the hospital provides an estimate that you can cross-verify with hospitals of a similar standard.
+A difference of 10-20% is acceptable; however, if it is over 40-60%, you must re-evaluate the chosen hospital.

-• Opt for a good health insurance company with a good CSR and reputation.
-The higher a company's CSR the more reliable they are for paying out claims.
+• Opt for a good health insurance company with a strong Claim Settlement Ratio (CSR) and reputation.
+The higher a company's CSR, the more reliable they are for paying out claims.
+Check out the best health insurance companies with the highest CSR for making an informed purchase decision.

 In Conclusion